PendaZz/Portfolio/README.md

 ## Dependencies and Installation
 To install and run the application locally, ensure you have the following dependencies installed:

+- Boostrap: Using bootstrap as the style of the navigation bar
 - React Icons: Provides a library of icons for use in React applications.
 - Axios: A promise-based HTTP client for making requests to external APIs.
 - Material-UI: A popular React UI framework for building responsive and customizable user interfaces.